Protecting the land in dry times

 - Maintain cropping paddocks with a cover of stubble or plant residue or at least retain a rough cloddy soil surface.

 - Decide on what core breeding stock can be fed and do a feed budget.

 - Remove stock from a paddock when ground cover is reduced to a critical level — giving priority to the lighter textured part of the paddock in this decision.

 - There is a very fine line between having sufficient or having insufficient cover to hold the soil.
 A 30 to 50 per cent cover of anchored plant material will generally prevent erosion.

 - Use of ground cover conserved over summer by not grazing can be deferred to autumn.

 - Don't open all the gates to allow stock to wander all over the farm.
 Stock trafficking ruins feed and loosens soil.

 - Grazing of crops which won't make harvest must be very carefully considered.
 Ground cover is rapidly removed by grazing and often provides little feed.

-- Hand feeding can be very effectively done in conjunction with confining stock to a small holding area on heavy soil or stony ground, i.e., a feedlot or stock containment area.
+- Hand feeding can be very effectively done in conjunction with confining stock to a small holding area on heavy soil or stony ground, (such as a feedlot or stock containment area).